Jeapie/jeapie-docs/docs/Websdk/Website-SDK-API.md

 #####**removeAllTags**

-Deletes all tags that were previously set on a user with `addTag` or `setTags`.
+Deletes all tags that were previously set for a user with `addTag` or `setTags`.

 **Example**
 ```javascript